You want smart political talk without the meltdowns?

 You get the last word.

-And that we're married, they're married to the people, and they need to learn to start listening and be able to have a conversation.
+And I feel that our government does work first, but we need to look at it as a marriage and that they're married to the people and they need to learn to start listening and being able to have a conversation.

 And like she said, we need to have compromise because that's the only way a marriage works.

-I mean, that's in the end, that's what happens in a bad marriage when there's no communication and no compromise.
+I mean, in the end, that's what happens in a bad marriage when there's no communication and no compromise.

 Yeah.